 Within a week, he had a job.
 “A lot of people like that little story,” Mr. Walker says.
 “That was nothing but God working.
 I didn’t want to come that day, but he made me come, and I walked straight into a job.”

 He remained a God’s Kitchen volunteer through the eight years before he retired from Lacks, and the years since, rarely missing a day.
 It’s now 30 minutes before lunchtime, and the kitchen’s first guest slowly opens the front door and enters with the help of a wooden cane.

 “Good morning, Andy,” Mr. Walker greets him.
 “How are you, sir?”

 Andy smiles.
 Decades of West Michigan’s infamous harsh winters and hot summers are etched in the lines of his face.
 He is thin.

-Andy points to Mr. Walker and says, “He’s a good one” to anyone listening.
+“He’s a good one," Andy says and points to Mr. Walker.
 “He’s the mayor of Division Avenue.
 And he’s my best friend, too.”

 To learn more about volunteering and find where you're needed, visit hwmuw.org/volunteer.

 Mr. Walker was featured in Heart of West Michigan United Way's ArtPrize 2015 collaboration with Adam Bird, Champions of Change.
 Look for more stories of local Champions of Change at ArtPrize 2016.